 - Counseling patients by explaining the procedures and answering questions

-- Preparing the ultrasound machines for use and then cleaning and re-calibrating them
+- Prepping the ultrasound machines for usage and then cleaning and re-calibrating them

 - Transferring patients to treatment rooms and making them comfortable

 - Operating equipment while minimizing patient exposure to sound waves

 - Assessing results and determining need for further testing